 Smiling is another way that people show their availability when engaged in the dating scene.
 Smiling typically makes you more attractive and inviting, while also expressing interest to another person.
 This is especially true of genuine smiles, which tend to reach the eyes, rather than smiles that may be expressed out of mere politeness.

-An extremely common aspect of body language attraction involves physical space.
+An extremely common aspect of attraction and body language involves physical space.
 More specifically, it involves the distance, or lack thereof, between two people.
-If you observe two people that are leaning in toward one another and engaged in conversation, it is fairly likely that they are attracted to one another.
+If you observe two people that are leaning in toward one another and engaged in conversation, it is a great sign that they are attracted to one another and they are the only person on their minds.
 Two reasons can drive this behavior: a desire for greater intimacy, and a desire to pay close attention to you, and both are indicators of attraction.

 A tilted head is a common movement that indicates engagement and interest.
 While women may be more prone to head tilting than men, people generally do this to show they are paying attention and care about what is being said.
 As such, it can be a subtle indicator of attraction.